Tadipatri: Civic Administration

-Tadipatri municipality is the civic body of the town.
+Tadipatri municipality is the civic body of the city.
 It is a so-called first-grade municipality, constituted in 1920.
 It is spread over an area of 7.46 km2 and has 36 election wards.

-The municipality of the town oversees the civic needs like, water supply, sewage, garbage collection etc. It also implements strict ban on the use of plastic.
+The municipality of the city oversees the civic needs like, water supply, sewage, garbage collection etc. It also implements strict ban on the use of plastic.
 In 2015, S.Shiva Ram Krishna was awarded Green Leaf Awards 2015 in the category of Best Municipal Commissioner, which was organised by Revanth Nagaruru.

 Population

 As of the 2001 India census, Tadipatri had a population of 86,641.
 Males constitute 51% of the population and females 49%.
 Tadipatri has an average literacy rate of 56%, lower than the national average of 59.5%: male literacy is 67%, and female literacy is 44%.
 In Tadipatri, 13% of the population is under 6 years of age.

 Economy

 On 10 September 1976, an industrial estate was established under APIIC in 9.09 acre.